sirixdb/sirix/README.md

 We just changed to Java13 (OpenJDK 13).

 ### Maven artifacts
-At this stage of development you could use the latest SNAPSHOT artifacts from [the OSS snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/io/sirix/) to get the most recent changes.
+At this stage of development, you could use the latest SNAPSHOT artifacts from [the OSS snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/io/sirix/) to get the most recent changes.
 However, we just released version 0.9.3 of Sirix :-)

 Just add the following repository section to your POM or build.gradle file:
 ```xml